grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 ![Model Perf 2](plots/Model%20Perf%202.png)<!-- -->

+### Select best hyper parameter
-### Selecting the best hyperparameter based on best roc_auc and finalize the workflow
+We will select the best hyperparameter based on best roc_auc and finalize the workflow

 ``` r
 best_auc <- xgb_res %>%